The DNA of Aalten

 5. Entrepreneurship and craftsmanship: The region has a strong tradition of entrepreneurship, with many family businesses that have existed for generations.
 There is also a culture of craftsmanship, where people take pride in their artisan skills.

 6. Connection with Germany: Located on the border with Germany, Aalten has always had strong ties with its eastern neighbors.
-This is reflected in trade relations, cultural exchanges and even in the language, where German influences are noticeable.
+This is reflected in trade relations, cultural exchanges, and even in the language, where German influences are noticeable.